Why is there so little financial education in the workplace?

-It’s pretty sad but there is very little financial literacy happening anywhere in Canada and in many cases it is absent even in the workplace where there is a group RRSP or pension plans in place.
+It’s pretty sad but there is very little financial literacy happening anywhere in Canada and in many cases, it is absent even in the workplace where there is a group RRSP or pension plans in place.
 The little education that does exist is focused on product and plan education.

 What is financial education?

-When you think of a financial education program, what do you think of?
+When you think of a financial education program, what do you think of it?
 Most programs are run by someone who is trying to sell you a mutual fund, investment or insurance.
 If not, they are probably a representative who works for a specific company, teaching you about the plan or the products offered by the plan.
 The little education that occurs is typically short and shortsighted.

 It’s important to understand what financial education is not.
 It’s is not merely ‘plan’ education and ‘product’ education.
 Financial education should not be a seminar or workshop where someone is just trying to sell you a financial product.

-Instead financial education should truly be educational and needs to go far beyond products.
+Instead, financial education should truly be educational and needs to go far beyond products.
 With or without the help of products, education should also be entertaining and inspiring.
 Education inspires action and engagement.

 Financial education should be comprehensive.
-It needs to cover more than just investing in a mutual fund, buying a RRSP or buying more life insurance.
-It should teach people the key habits to become financially savvy and take control of money, investments and retirement.
+It needs to cover more than just investing in a mutual fund, buying an RRSP or buying more life insurance.
+It should teach people the key habits to become financially savvy and take control of money, investments, and retirement.
 Good financial programs should teach people how to reduce and manage debts, understand government benefits, work with financial advisors, research investments, plan for retirement, understand lifestyle, track spending, and so much more.

-Great education will take employee benefit programs to a new level!
+A great education will take employee benefit programs to a new level!

-Why is Financial Education not happening?
+Why is financial education not happening?

 You would think it is the role of the plan sponsor to provide education but the reality is very different.
-Their version of financial literacy programs is narrow sighted focusing on the plan and products within the plan.
+Their version of financial literacy programs is narrow-sighted focusing on the plan and products within the plan.